epam/Wilma/wilma-extras/circuit.breaker/README.md

 Important Settings
 ---------------------------------------
 Don't forget to **enable** the interceptors!
-Without that, the Short Circuit won't work properly (no message will be cached at all).
+Without that, the Circuit Breaker won't work properly (no message will be cached at all).

 REST Interface of Circuit Breaker plugin
 ---------------------------------------